cozmemis/Group18-Final-Report/README.md

 We refer the reader to the 'kmeans_analysis.ipynb' to examine our efforts described in this section.

 ### Supervised Learning

+The r^2 value for the regular linear regression model was only about .4.
+Only 40% of the variation being explained by our model is not sufficient at all, but most likely due to multicollinearity from the sheer number of independent variables.
+We implemented various models to find the best R^2.
+We ended up with a 76.2% R^squared using a random forest model.
+However, there is still a lot of work that needs to be done.
+First, we need to address the problem of multi-collinearity from the number of duplicate variables we have.
+In the future, we could try Lasso Regression to decrease the number of variables.
+We could also implement a forward or backward feature selection algorithm to help fine tune our regression models.
+PCA analysis can also be further explored.

 ### Next Steps